Segeomjeong Pavilion

 The large flat rocks in front of the pavilion were used for state ceremonies

-Just below the pavilion is a large, flat rock.
-This rock is known as canopy rock or chailam (차일암).
-A state ceremony known as the “Festival of Draft Erasing” or sechoyeon (세초연) was held on this rock.
 During this ceremony, paper drafts used during the creation of the Chronicles of the Feudal Joseon Dynasty were placed into the stream, erasing any writings.
-The paper was then sent to the Royal Paper Mill located just across from the river where it would be recycled.
-After the ceremony, the king would host a feast at the pavilion.
+The paper was then sent to the Royal Paper Mill across the river for recycling.

 A road and a motel adjacent to the small pavilion, Segeomjeong Pavilion, Seoul, Korea